Web Hosting Performance Test: 120 Days of Real Data

 - You want completely hands-off WordPress management

-- You cannot or will not manage updates/security yourself
+- You cannot or will not manage updates and security yourself

-- You run an e-commerce site needing daily backups
+- You run an e-commerce site that requires daily backups

-- You value daily malware scanning with auto-removal
+- You want daily malware scanning with automatic removal

-Skip All Three & Choose Premium Hosting If:
+Skip All Three and Choose Premium Hosting If:

-- You need advanced features (Git, WP-CLI, staging environments on all sites)
+- You need advanced developer features such as Git integration, WP-CLI, or staging on all sites

-- Budget allows $25-50/month for premium managed WordPress
+- Your budget allows $25–50/month for premium managed WordPress

 Biggest Lessons From 120 Days

 - Support quality matters less than expected.
-Real support needed only 4 times in 120 days.
-Plugin conflicts were 3x more common than hosting issues.
+Mitchell needed real support only 4 times in 120 days.
+Plugin conflicts were 3x more common than hosting failures.

-- Included features save more than they cost.
-Bluehost’s CDN ($10/month value) and staging saved hours of work.
+- Included features save more money than they cost.
+Bluehost’s included CDN (worth approximately $10/month) and staging saved Mitchell hours of work over 120 days.

 - Renewal prices hurt.
-Factor year 2-3 costs into decision.
-“Cheaper” hosts with high renewal can cost more long-term.
+Factor year 2 and year 3 costs into your decision.
+A provider with a low promotional price and high renewal can cost more over time than one with consistent pricing.

 - Geographic testing matters.
-My US-based testing may not reflect your international experience.
+This US-based testing may not reflect your experience if you or your visitors are outside North America.